instadeepai/catx/README.md

 ## Documentation
 Go to [documentations](https://catx.readthedocs.io/en/latest/)
-to find everything you need to know about CATX from `pip install catx` to a detailed visual guide of CATX's inner workings with examples.
+to find everything you need to know about CATX from the [installation](https://catx.readthedocs.io/en/latest/installation/) with `pip install catx` to a quick [getting started](https://catx.readthedocs.io/en/latest/getting_started/) example and much more on CATX and its inner workings.

 ## Citing CATX